Learn the 2 “Cancel” Button Keyboard Shortcuts in Mac OS X to Close Dialog & Alert Windows

 For the most part, these Cancel keystrokes will work interchangeably to close out of the dialog windows in almost every Mac app, though there are a few exceptions to that which we’ll address momentarily.

-Escape key – tied to “Cancel”, closes dialog windows in every OS X app
+Escape key – tied to “Cancel”, cancels and closes dialog windows in every Mac OS X app

 The Mac keyboards Escape key will function as the “Cancel” button in almost every dialog window that you’ll come across in Mac OS X. Whether it’s from a Print window, Open & Save dialog box, or even a warning dialog, Escape is the widely accepted universal keystroke for Cancel.

-Command+. (that’s Command+Period) – closes dialog windows in Apple apps and most others
+Command+. (that’s Command+Period) – Cancels and closes dialog windows in Apple apps and most others

 Command+Period also functions as a broader “cancel” feature throughout OS X beyond just closing out of Open/Save/Print and alert dialogs.
 Command+Period can also put an end to ongoing tasks like loading webpages, cancel processing tasks like file copies in the Finder, stop a photoshop action, and sometimes even escape out of the spinning beach ball.